GregZiel/ZeroClient/.ai/02_mvp_prd.md

    - Zero data loss during connection interruptions
    - Positive feedback from field users
    - Stable operation on Mikrus 1.0 Pro

+---
+Created on 2025-05-04 by Grzegorz Zieliński with assistance from Alice (Claude 3.5 Sonnet).